Introduction to Google Ads Scripts

 - Additional resources to help you get started

-Why you need to start using AdWords Scripts today!
+Why you need to start using Google Ads Scripts today!

 PPC is complicated.
 There are dozens of interrelated on- and off-site metrics.
 There are hidden factors like quality score and competitor activity.
 There are unquantifiable, fuzzy influences like user intent and ad quality.
 And everything varies by time, device, demographic, and location.